 “We talk openly and honestly about what the work entails.
 Our consultants know that you can’t always work on your favourite assignments, but in the long run, we want our employees to be able to do tasks where they can excel,” Perttilä says.

-During the pandemic, our team spirit has manifested itself by increasing the size of our team.
-The number and frequency of digital channels and appointments have been taken to a whole new level.
-“Remote work can be a lonely affair, and we’ve wanted to enable the encounters on digital channels.
-And when the pandemic is over, we’ll have a decent party with the group,” says Perttilä.
+During the pandemic, our team spirit has manifested itself in an increased team size.
+The number and frequency of digital channels and meetings have been taken to a whole new level.
+“Working remotely can be lonely, and we have wanted to enable meetings on digital channels.
+And when the pandemic is over, we’ll have a good party with the group,” says Perttilä.

 Compile’s secret sauce – free hands and a generous salary